codepath/android_guides/Implementing-Pull-to-Refresh.md

 ### Installation

-Download the zip of [pull-to-refresh](https://github.com/erikwt/PullToRefresh-ListView/archive/master.zip) and then import the library folder into Eclipse with **File => Import => Existing Android Code Into Workspace**.
+Download the zip of [pull-to-refresh](https://github.com/erikwt/PullToRefresh-ListView/archive/master.zip) and then [import the library folder](http://imgur.com/a/N8baF) into Eclipse with **File => Import => Existing Android Code Into Workspace**.
 Call the project "PullToRefresh" and then start the import.
 This folder is now a "library project" and can then be included as a library in your Android apps.
+Make sure to mark this project as a library and then include the library in your application ([Detailed Instructions Here](http://imgur.com/a/N8baF)).

 ## References